oskitone/hardware_hustle/README.md

 - Long ago, I drafted pixel art for a video game of the same name and concept.
 This paper version is like what I had in mind but boiled down to the bare math.
   ![Arduboy video game concept art](public/arduboy-concept-art.png)
 - In the tradeoff between complexity and accessibility, this game errs towards the latter.
 I want it to be fast and easy to play solo.
 There were lots of "It would be cool if" type features that were abandoned.
-- Part/Widget names are temporary and their icons are stock.
+- Part/Widget names are ~temporary and their icons are stock.
-- A couple playtesters have said the rules are presented too difficultly.
-I'm working on it!
 - An “electronic dice” soldering kit would would make a great companion.
 I've done some breadboard research and it's very doable and fun.

 ## To play